 Your options here include:

 - Minimal Interval Between Shares – How long after sharing an old post do you want the plugin to wait before it shares another?
 As you’ll see in the image above, we’ve scheduled an old post to be shared every 10 hours, but you can opt for a much shorter or longer interval if you prefer.

 - Minimum Post Age – What exactly counts as an old post anyway?
 We’ve decided that the plugin should only share posts that are at least 30 days old, though again you can change this to whatever works for you.

 - Number of Posts – This determines how many posts the plugin will share on each account every time it shares.
 If you ask us, once is enough, though you may have a legitimate reason for sharing 2,3 or 4 posts per share.

 - Share More Than Once – Leave this option checked if you want to Revive Old Posts to continue sharing content in a loop.
 In other words, after the plugin has shared every available post, it will simply go back to the beginning and start again.

 If you’d rather just share each post one time only, uncheck the box.

 Although it’s an optional feature, the taxonomies option on the General Settings page could prove very useful if there were certain posts you didn’t want to share.
 Let’s say, for example, that you once wrote a bunch of topical news posts about a major event that happened a few years ago and used a specific WordPress tag or category for all those posts.
 Years down the line, you decide those posts no longer offer anything of value to your current audience, so you want to leave them out.
 This option will allow you to do that by selecting that tag or category from the dropdown menu and clicking exclude.
 Alternatively, it may be that you only want to repost content from certain tags.
 In that case, just select them from the menu to ensure that it’s only those posts that get shared.

 Finish Configuring Settings

 After you’re done with the taxonomies, there are just a few more settings that you should take a look at:

-6. Configure Your Post Formats
+Configure Your Posts Formats

 Next, click the Post Format tab to change up how your posts will look when published on your social media accounts.
 This is incredibly useful for making your WordPress content more shareable on Twitter while at the same ensuring it still looks good when posted to your Facebook page.
-Personally, we made very little changes here.
+Personally, we made very few changes here.
 For Facebook, we changed the first option labeled Share Content from “Post Title” to “Post Title & Content,” otherwise, we found that most of the default settings in the top half of the Post Format page worked well for our content.

 Finally, all that’s left to do is click the green ‘Start Sharing’ button on the right-hand side of the page.

 After clicking this button, you’ll notice a few changes.
 First, the Sharing queue that was previously empty now has a full list of all the posts that are scheduled to go out to your accounts.
 Second, you’ll notice that a new box appears on the right-hand side of your page which tells you how long there is to go before Revive Old Post sends a new post to your account.

 Finally, you’ll be able to check the ‘Sharing Logs’ tag to see a history of all the posts that have already been sent out to your socials.

 And that really is it.
 Follow those seven simple steps and you’ll be set up to start maximizing the value of your old blog posts, using them to drive traffic to your website so that they can be enjoyed by a whole new audience.

 Right out of the box, the whole plugin is set up to send those long-forgotten posts back out into the world in their most shareable and retweetable format.